Tresjs/tres/docs/blog/announcing-cientos-3-4-0.md

 ![](/blog/stats-gl.png)

-Another exiting update is the addition of Stats-gl, which is like statsjs but with superpowers.
-Developed for [RenaudRohlinger](https://github.com/RenaudRohlinger/stats-gl), it is a powerful performance monitoring tool
+Another exciting one is the addition of Stats-gl which is like statsjs but with superpowers, originally developed by [RenaudRohlinger](https://github.com/RenaudRohlinger/stats-gl) is a powerful performance monitoring tool.

 ```vue
 <script setup lang="ts">